RobertTalbert/modernalgebra/course-documentation/mth350-projects.md

 In your project, you'll choose a topic (see below for a list of suggestions) that is of a sufficient level of depth (not so deep that you can't complete the work, not so shallow that it doesn't stretch you) and learn about it.
 The project itself will consist of three parts:

 1. **A paper**.
 You will write a 5-8 page paper with references, aimed an audience of your MTH 350 peers --- people who know the concepts from the course but have no familiarity otherwise with your topic.
 2. **A presentation to the class**.
 You'll also craft a presentation, between 5 and 10 minutes in length, that serves as a very brief lesson about your topic.
 This is not just a read-through or summary of your paper (boring!) but rather an engaging, interesting "remix" of your paper that brings your research to life for 5-10 minutes.
 These presentations will take place during class time on April 20 and 22, as well as during our final exam period from 10:00-11:50am on April 27.

-3. **A video trailer**.
+~~3. **A video trailer**.
 Finally, you'll be making a video trailer for your project, like the trailer for a movie, of length somewhere between 1 and 2 minutes.
-This should be like an advertisement for your project that gets people interested in learning more about it.
+This should be like an advertisement for your project that gets people interested in learning more about it.~~ **EDIT: Removed on 2021-03-10**

 **Projects may be done individually or in two-person teams.** Teams of 3 or larger are not permitted.